Doddlebopper/Code-Challenge/README.md

 -CPR for HTTP requests
 -nlohmann/json for JSON parsing

+Make sure your using a C++ compiler that is C++17 or newer or else it won't work.

 How to run:
 (Note: It might take a while for vcpkg to download and I apologize for that but I didn't find another way to implement an API)
 1. Clone the repo